.

 Urs Gasser

-Dean of the TUM School of Social Sciences and Technology
+of Social Sciences and Technology

 Jack Qiu

-Shaw Foundation Professor in Media Technology, Nanyang Technology University
+Shaw Foundation Professor in Media Technology

 Facilitators